SumoLogic/sumologic-documentation/docs/cloud-soar/cloud-soar-bridge.md

    ```
    systemctl enable docker
    ```
-1. If docker has to use a proxy to pull images, follow the below instructions:
+1. (Optional) If docker has to use a proxy to pull images, follow the below instructions:
    ```
    mkdir -p /etc/systemd/system/docker.service.d
    ```
+### Using a Proxy
 1. Create a file named `/etc/systemd/system/docker.service.d/http-proxy.conf`, and add:
    ```
    [Service]